A visa is required. We can assist in processing this document.

 In July 2018, the Government of Uzbekistan introduced an e-Visa for travelers from 101 nationalities.
 The e-Visa will replace the bureaucratic system of having to go to a consulate and/or sending off your passport.

-E-Visas are issued for stays of up to 30 days in Uzbekistan, with a single entry.
-They are valid for 90 days from the date of issue.
+E-Visas are issued for stays of up to 90 days Total in Uzbekistan, with a single entry.
+They are valid for 90 days after today.
 Simply fill out our online application and pay the visa fee – you don’t have to send any documents by mail or visit an office in person.
 Once your visa application is approved, you will receive an approved visa copy via email.

 Use our Visa Calculator Tool